-On April 15, 2014, a Group company entered into a contract with a Sinopec group company, to sell for \$1.2 billion the Group's 50% interest in Caspian Investment Resources Ltd., an exploration and production company operating in Kazakhstan.
-The transaction's closing is subject to a number of conditions, including approval by the Kazakhstan state authorities, and is expected before the end of 2014.
-As of March 31, 2014, the Group has classified the associated assets and liabilities as "held for sale" in the consolidated balance sheet.
-"Assets held for sale" include property, plant and equipment of \$1,217 million, cash and cash equivalents of \$405 million, other current assets of \$220 million and other non-current assets of \$22 million.

-Note 10.
-Assets held for sale (continued)

-"Liabilities related to assets held for sale" include current liabilities of \$147 million and non-current liabilities of \$231 million, consisting primarily of long-term debt and accounts payable, directly related to and to be transferred with the assets held for sale.
-As of March 31, 2014, the Group recognized an impairment loss related to assets held for sale amounting to \$358 million.
+On April 15, 2014, a Group company entered into a contract with a Sinopec group company, to sell the Group's 50% interest in Caspian Investment Resources Ltd., an exploration and production company operating in Kazakhstan.
+On June 3, 2015, a Group company made a substitute transaction with a Sinopec group company for the sale at a price of \$1,067 million.
+The transaction's closing is subject to requisite governmental consents and approvals and is to occur by December 1, 2015.
+As of March 31, 2015, the Group has classified the associated assets and liabilities as "held for sale" in the consolidated balance sheet.
+"Assets held for sale" include property, plant and equipment of \$1,145 million, cash and cash equivalents of \$387 million, other current assets of \$160 million and other non-current assets of \$39 million.
+"Liabilities related to assets held for sale" include current liabilities of \$74 million and non-current liabilities of \$170 million, consisting primarily of long-term debt and accounts payable, directly related to and to be transferred with the assets held for sale.
+During 2014, the Group recognized an impairment loss related to assets held for sale amounting to \$358 million.
+As of March 31, 2015, the Group recognized an additional impairment loss related to assets held for sale amounting to \$80 million.
 Assets and liabilities held for sale relate to the exploration and production segment.